evladimirov/Jump-Contagion/README.md

 # Jump-Contagion

 This repository illustrates and provides code for the estimation procedure developed in the paper **Jump Contagion among Stock Market Indices: Evidence from Option Markets** written by Peter Boswijk, Roger Laeven, Andrei Lalu and Evgenii Vladimirov.
-The paper is available on [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3929515).
+The latest version of the paper is available via this [link](https://www.evladimirov.com/files/BLLV_JumpContagion.pdf).

 # Simulated data